 ||Internet Explorer Temporary Cache

-Internet Explorer cache directories tend to consume some disc space.
+Cached Internet resources tend to consume drive space.

 ||Internet Explorer Cookies

-Internet Cookies can be cleaned to gain a small amount of disc space.
+Cookies can be cleaned to gain a small amount of drive space.

-These are created by the operating system and various applications and could be deleted.
+Created by the operating system and various applications.

 ||Old Backup Files